 - The total charges for the entire educational program are estimated and reflect costs for students who are not required to repeat courses.
 Charges may be lower for students with incoming transfer credits accepted by the College.
 Coursework repeated for credit is charged at the current tuition rate. - A period of attendance is one quarter (3 months); Tuition is charged per quarter and varies based on the number of credits carried each quarter.
-Students can access their financial account via their student portal to view quarterly tuition and fee charges, expected funding (i.e. financial aid) and their student payment plan. - Tuition charges are subject to change with advance notice of one quarter. - Book fees are estimated and vary by program.
+Students can access their financial account via their student portal to view quarterly tuition and fee charges,

+- expected funding (i.e. financial aid) and their student payment plan. - New Students: Tuition charges are subject to change with advance notice of one quarter.
+For Current Students: Tuition will stay the same. - Book fees are estimated and vary by program.
 The actual cost of books may vary and are subject to change at any time. - First requested Official Transcript is at no cost; each additional Official Transcript is \$10.
 There is no cost for unofficial transcripts.